 - Tell me about the biggest change you have had to deal with.
 How did you adapt to that change?

-- Tell me about a time when you had to adjust to a colleague’s working style in order to complete a project to achieve your objectives.
+- Tell me about a time when you had to adjust to a colleague’s working style to complete a project to achieve your objectives.

 Are you looking to build the IT department of the future?
 Download the IT Competency Checklist to help you determine if your IT Department is ready to perform at sustainable peak levels for all necessary business skills in your organization.
 We also invite you to schedule a complimentary assessment with a member of our team.